klyshko/EFX-project/writeup.md

 ![](pics/nve.png)

 The results demonstrate that the temperature change during the experiment cannot be ignored.
-We will simulate the system coupled to a heat bath with T = 300K
+Since the experiment is done at 289K we will simulate the system coupled to a heat bath with T = 300K, which is reasonable assumptions.

+> There are attempts to measure the temperature of the crystal experimentally...Ongoning work

+### 2.2.
+Stress test of the crystal in electric field

+We also ran a set of production simulations with varying E-field (from 1 to 10 MV/cm) to see how well the crystal can withstand high electric fields.